-Remarkably, to the extent that goodness (in addition to fairness) is evoked for the legitimation of inequalities (equity), Rawlsian equity implicitly embodies efficiency issues in such a way as to jeopardize its accommodation in the standard welfare economic theory (e.g., Rawlsian maximin principle is often reformulated in terms of Sen's leximin principle to preserve consistency with strong Pareto efficiency).
+Remarkably, to the extent that goodness - in addition to fairness - is evoked for the legitimation of inequalities, Rawlsian equity implicitly embodies efficiency issues in such a way as to jeopardize its accommodation in the standard welfare economic theory (e.g., Rawlsian maximin principle is often reformulated in terms of Sen's leximin principle to preserve consistency with strong Pareto efficiency).
+Furthermore, for the same reason the Rawlsian theory of justice goes well beyond the basic foundations of egalitarianism of opportunity.

 In what follows, we recall the basic foundations of both FEO and DP separately, the main objective being the identification of criteria by which a separating line is drawn between legitimate and illegitimate (pairwise) outcome inequalities according to our interpretation of Rawls' theory.
-1